Azure/azure-kusto-spark/README.md

 - [Maven 3.x](https://maven.apache.org/download.cgi) installed
 - Spark version 2.4.0 or higher

-    >**Note**: 2.3.x versions are also supported, but require some changes in pom.xml dependencies.
+    >**Note:** 2.3.x versions are also supported, but require some changes in pom.xml dependencies.
       For details, refer to [CHANGELIST](docs/CHANGELIST)

 ## Build Commands